 The banking and financial services sector is rapidly growing its online presence, and customers expect to carry out a broad range of activities via their devices.
 The sector also still sees inordinate operational costs in their customer service centers despite heavy investments in other existing automation technology which leaves gaps in their overall customer experience.
 Intelligent automation is changing what’s possible with customer experience in banking.

 At the same time, Ushur’s solution allows early adopters to capture data from conversations with clients, and learn steadily more from each experience.
 As a result, every customer interaction becomes a growth opportunity, in which the chatbot learns how to improve its services.
 The more data the bank can capture, the better it can serve its customers via use of analytics.

 Effective communication is a vital part of the healthcare sector, and IPA solutions make it easier for healthcare facilities to listen to patients and learn from their concerns while safely and responsibly collecting and storing data in a format humans understand.

 But Ushur doesn't stop at simply collecting information.
 The system builds on the intent captured through Conversational AI by automating routine tasks across backend and legacy systems.
 The result is smoother workflows and greater customer satisfaction through the use of complementary technology and use of AI.

 LISA can understand human speech and respond in kind.
 The system can handle a variety of customer queries and perform triage, passing customers along to a human agent whenever necessary.
 Using LISA means that customers get their issues resolved quickly, while agents are freed up to focus on the customer relationship and make important decisions.

 Getting Started with Intelligent Process Automation

 IPA has a very broad range of applications, extending well beyond what we’ve outlined in this post.
-At Ushur, we believe that every business -- in every field -- can transform their customer experience by automating away the friction and risk from every customer engagement.
+At Ushur, we believe that every business -- in every field -- can transform their customer experience through automated business processes that eliminate the friction and risk from every customer engagement.